tmhallik/spcg/README.md

 The script notation will be kept readable by utilizing exclusively alphanumeric notation.
 It is notable that alphanumeric characters are easy to type with a virtual keyboard without constantly having to open a special character menu.

+TODO: add the command list with the command symbols and extensive examples here

 Optimizing is not a focus.
 An auto-generated code is repetitive and some compilers have methods to optimize that during compiling time.